 This post includes affiliate links.

-The Magic Circle Tutorial is part of a “How to Crochet Beginner Guide Series”.
+The single crochet Tutorial is part of a “How to Crochet Beginner Guide Series”.
 You can find all of the Basic Crochet Stitches in my Basic Crochet 101 page.

 How to Crochet a Single Crochet